HeejunSon/DS340W/README.md

 # DS340W
 1st parent paper coding

-I redo the coding part for DS340W class for the 1st parent paper that is about a movie recommendation systems.
+I redo the coding part for DS340W class for the 1st parent paper that is about the movie recommendation systems.

 This code is made by
 Ashrita Kashyap1,